 Virginia Lottery launches Thank a Teacher Art Contest

 Richmond, Va. – Pablo Picasso once said, “Every child is an artist.”
-Building on that sentiment, the Virginia Lottery, in partnership with Virginia PTA, launched its fourth annual Thank a Teacher Art Contest on December 14, 2020.
-All K-12 students enrolled in Virginia’s public schools (virtual or face-to face) are encouraged to create artwork and enter it into the contest for the chance to have the artwork appear on thank-you notes that will be distributed to thousands of teachers during National Teacher Appreciation Week in May.
+Building on that sentiment, the Virginia Lottery, in partnership with The Supply Room, is excited to launch its seventh annual Thank a Teacher Art Contest.
+All K-12 students enrolled in Virginia’s public schools are encouraged to create artwork and enter it into the contest for the chance to have the artwork appear on thank-you notes that will be distributed to thousands of teachers during National Teacher Appreciation Week in May.

-Open from December 14, 2020 – February 1, 2021, the art contest will accept submissions online at thankateacherva.com.
+Open through November 13, 2023, the art contest will accept submissions online at thankateacherva.com.
 Winners will be selected at three levels: elementary, middle and high school.
 The school that each winner attends will receive $1,000 from The Supply Room and $1,000 from the Virginia Lottery.
-The winning artists will receive a $150 Visa® gift card in addition to having the winning original artwork featured on virtual thank-you notes distributed across Virginia.
+The winning artists will receive a $200 Visa® gift card in addition to having the winning original artwork featured on thank-you notes distributed across Virginia.

-Last year, the Lottery virtually surprised the three student winners: Sarah Keith, a fourth grader at Potomac Elementary School in King George County; Alaina Carnahan, a sixth grader at Oak Hill Elementary School in Fairfax County; and Tiana Carter, a senior at Chesterfield Career and Technical Center – Courthouse in Chesterfield County.
-Their artwork was shared on more than 5,000 digital thank-you notes as part of the 2020 Thank a Teacher campaign.
+Last year, the Lottery surprised the three student winners: Leah Salzberg, a 5th grader at Brownsville Elementary School in Albemarle County; Allie Beatley, a 7th grader at Grafton Middle School in York County; and Vaidehi Murthy, a 10th grader at Deep Run High School in Henrico County.
+Their artwork was shared on more than 68,000 digital and printed thank-you notes as part of the 2022 Thank a Teacher campaign.

-Thank a Teacher is a statewide campaign organized by the Virginia Lottery in partnership with The Supply Room and the Virginia PTA.
+Thank a Teacher is a statewide campaign organized by the Virginia Lottery in partnership with The Supply Room.
 Each year, these partners encourage students, parents and the general public to send thank-you notes to Virginia’s public school teachers during National Teacher Appreciation Week.
-To date, Virginians have sent more than 100,000 thank-you notes.
-Those notes each include a unique web code that teachers can use to enter for a chance to win a Virginia-themed vacation.
+To date, Virginians have sent more than 200,000 thank-you notes.
+Those notes each include a unique web code that teachers can use to enter for a chance to win a Virginia-themed vacation and other prizes.

 Entries for the art contest will be judged by a blue-ribbon panel of various members of the arts community in Virginia, and winning designs will be revealed in March.
 For more information about the Thank a Teacher Art Contest eligibility requirements, design criteria, prize structure and submission guidelines, visit thankateacherva.com.